 The appeal of independent living is two-fold: freedom from chores and communal living.
 Specifically, independent living facilities may not offer skilled nursing care services, but they do offer appealing services like housekeeping and laundry services, exercise classes, planned outings, and the like.
 They also allow older adults to live in a community full of other people in the same stage of life as they are.
 This senior living arrangement is incredibly beneficial to seniors, as older people who live alone are at heightened risk of mental health issues like depression and anxiety.

 At Monarch Communities®, we believe that every day is a new day to live life fully.
-That is why we offer a wide range of appealing amenities for our independent living residents, including:
+That is why we offer a wide range of appealing amenities for our independent senior living residents

 - Beauty salons and spas,